QTraceHelp/Help/products.md

 # Products

-The foundation of QTrace is built around the maintainence, tracking, and tracing of Product information.
+The foundation of QTrace is built around the tracking and tracing of Product information.

 Based on GS1 Standards (https://gs1.org/voc/Product) a Product is defined as any item upon which there is a need to retrieve pre-defined information and that may be priced, or ordered, or invoiced at any point in any supply chain.